 - When the test is complete and successful you will see a screen like the one you see above.

 - You can set up your port forwards to your PS4.
 For help with port PS4 forwarding, you can check out this article.

-This is not necessary to use static PS4 IP Address.
-Because of sometimes the default PS4 IP Address is not works properly.
+This is not necessary to use a static PS4 IP Address.
+Sometimes the default PS4 IP Address is not working properly.
 At that time you may need to assign a permanent IP address to your PlayStation 4 in order to get a NAT Type 2 connection.
 Assigning a permanent IP address to your PlayStation 4 ensures that your console always has the same internal IP address even after it is rebooted.

 Static IP addresses are necessary for devices that need constant access.
 For example, they’re basically required if your computer is configured as a server, such as an FTP server or web server.

 Please read this post from the above.
 There are all the steps to assign a static IP addresses for PS4.